-- 4.17 Capital expenditure can also be funded by revenue contributions or the utilisation of existing reserves.
-Schemes are also included in the programme that have funding under S106 planning obligations. - 4.18 Outside of the above, the Council is heavily dependent on specific grant funding to supplement its own resources if certain capital schemes are to be progressed.
-It is estimated that over the next 5 years, the level of specific grant funding for General Fund Capital Schemes is approximately £103.182m which is around £73.810m more than the level of General Capital Funding for the same period (£29.372m).
-The £103.182m grant funding is made up of £93.831m Band B 21st Century Schools grant, £0.350m Flood Defence and Structures grants, £0.227m ICF grant, £0.749m Highways Refurbishment grant and £8.025m Five Mile Lane Improvement grant. - 4.19 The Council is also able to borrow to finance capital expenditure.
+- To create a new reserve with a sum of £496k called the Capital Economic Regeneration reserve which will help to deliver the key regeneration projects within the Vale of Glamorgan. - -That the subsequent balance of the Project Fund of £2.354m be renamed Commercial Opportunities and Invest to Save reserve.
+This reserve will be used for invest to save schemes where robust business cases have been brought forward for consideration. - 2.19 Schemes are also included in the programme that have funding under S106 planning obligations. - 2.20 Outside of the above, the Council is heavily dependent on specific grant funding to supplement its own resources if certain capital schemes are to be progressed.
+It is estimated that over the next 5 years, the level of specific grant funding for General Fund Capital Schemes is approximately £68.118m which is around £39.302m more than the level of General Capital Funding for the same period (£28.816m).
+The grants include Band B 21st Century Schools grant, Childcare Offer Capital Grant, Highway Refurbishment Fund, Five Mile Lane Improvement grant and the Targeted Regeneration Investment (TRI) Thematic Grants Programme. - 2.21 The Council is also able to borrow to finance capital expenditure.
 This can be supported where funding is received from WG to fund the cost of borrowing or unsupported where the Council has to finance the full cost of the debt.
 When considering options for capital financing, the ability of the Council to finance the repayment of any loan it raises for the funding of capital schemes must be evaluated.
 Section 3 of the Capital Strategy provided further detail regarding borrowing and Section 5 provides information and indicators regarding the Council's level of borrowing.

-Capital Programme 2019/20 to 2023/24
+Capital Programme 2020/21 to 2024/25

-- 4.20 The 2019/20 to 2023/24 Capital Proposals have been set in accordance with the principals of the Capital Strategy.
+- The 2020/21 to 2024/25 Capital Proposals have been made in accordance with the principals of the Capital Strategy.
 Clearly, limited resources will allow only those schemes of highest corporate priority and/or risk to be pursued.
-Section 4 of the Capital Strategy sets out the process for prioritising capital bids. - 4.21 The initial capital proposals advised that while the evaluation process had been carried out for 2019/20 in the normal manner, the difference between the GCF previously projected for 2019/20, when the 5 year programme was set for 2018/19, compared to the actual GCF for 2019/20 was an increase of £259k.
-At that time, no specific schemes were put forward for inclusion in the capital programme.
-As part of the final capital settlement from WG additional capital funding was made available and it is proposed that new schemes are now included in the capital programme.
-While capital bids had been received with a value of £5.096m for 2019/20, funding has been allocated to bids where the scheme priority rating has been scored as A and the Risk Assessment score is High or Medium/High.
+Section 4 of the Capital Strategy sets out the process for prioritising capital bids. - 2.23 The initial capital proposals advised that while the evaluation process had been carried out for 2020/21 in the normal manner, the provisional settlement for 2020/21 had not been confirmed.
+It was therefore proposed at that point, due to the uncertainty in the level of funding to be provided, that no schemes would be approved for inclusion in the Capital Programme and further assessment would be carried out by the Budget Working Group once the level of funding was known and consultation had taken place.
+As the provisional capital settlement from WG has now been received, it is proposed that new schemes are now included in the capital programme 2020/21 - 2024/25 as set out below